The Student’s Guide to Financial Aid and the FAFSA

 The main purpose of the FAFSA is to award federal aid to students who demonstrate financial need.
 To qualify for federal FAFSA money, you must meet the following requirements:

-While the FAFSA doesn't have an age limit or income cap, these factors may affect your award package since aid is allocated based on financial need.
-But since the FAFSA is free to fill out, all students should make an effort to submit the FAFSA each year regardless of income level.
+While FAFSA income limits don’t exist, your or your family’s income may affect your award package since aid is allocated based on financial need.
+However, since the FAFSA is free to fill out, all students should make an effort to submit the FAFSA each year regardless of income level.

 When Does the FAFSA Open?
 When Does It Close?

-The FAFSA opens each year on October 1.
-Try to submit your application on this date or as soon as possible after it.
+Typically, the FAFSA opens each year on Oct.
+1. Try to submit your application on this date or as soon as possible after it.
 Students must file the FAFSA each year they are in school in order to stay eligible for federal aid.

 Each FAFSA is available for about a year and a half.
-For example, the current FAFSA (for aid during the 2022-23 academic year) opened October 1, 2022, and will remain available federally until June 30, 2024.
+For example, next year’s FAFSA (for aid during the 2025-26 academic year) will open Oct.
+1, 2024, and will remain available until June 30, 2026.

 How to Apply for Financial Aid With the FAFSA: 7-Step Guide

-Below, we explain how to fill out the FAFSA every year so you can get aid for college.
+Below, we explain how to submit a FAFSA every year so you can get aid for college.

 Step 1: Gather All Required Materials

-Additionally, you may need to supply untaxed income records for things like child support, veteran non education benefits, and interest income.
+Additionally, you may need to supply untaxed income records for things like child support, as well as current balances of savings and checking accounts.
+Lastly, you’ll be asked to list the net worth of investments, businesses, and farms.

 If you’re a dependent, note that your parent or guardian must submit all these materials as well.